About

 Career Path Forecast

 In addition, elderly people are more likely to retain their teeth than were their predecessors, so they will require much more care than in the past.
 The younger generation will continue to need preventive checkups despite an overall increase in the dental health of the public over the last few decades.
 Recently, some private insurance providers have increased their dental coverage.
-If this trend continues, those with new or expanded dental insurance will be more likely to visit a dentist than in the past.
-Also, while they are currently a small proportion of dental expenditures, cosmetic dental services, such as fitting braces for adults as well as children and providing teeth-whitening treatments, have become increasingly popular.
+If this trend continues, people with new or expanded dental insurance will be more likely to visit a dentist than in the past.
+Also, although they are currently a small proportion of dental expenditures, cosmetic dental services, such as providing teeth-whitening treatments, will become increasingly popular.
+This trend is expected to continue as new technologies allow these procedures to take less time and be much less invasive.

 However, employment of dentists is not expected to keep pace with the increased demand for dental services.
-Productivity increases from new technology, as well as having dental hygienists and assistants perform some tasks, will allow dentists to perform more work than they have in the past.
+Productivity increases from new technology, as well as the tendency to assign more tasks to dental hygienists and assistants, will allow dentists to perform more work than they have in the past.
 As their practices expand, dentists are likely to hire more hygienists and dental assistants to handle routine services.

 Dentists will increasingly provide care and instruction aimed at preventing the loss of teeth, rather than simply providing treatments such as fillings.
 Improvements in dental technology also will allow dentists to offer more effective and less painful treatment to their patients.

-As an increasing number of dentists from the baby-boom generation reach retirement age, many of them will retire or work fewer hours.
-However, the number of applicants to, and graduates from, dental schools has increased in recent years.
-Therefore, younger dentists will be able to take over the work from older dentists who retire or cut back on hours, as well as provide dental services to accommodate the growing demand.
+As an increasing number of dentists from the baby-boom generation reach retirement age, many of them will retire or work fewer hours and stop taking on new patients.
+Furthermore, the number of applicants to, and graduates from, dental schools has increased in recent years.
+Job prospects should be good, because younger dentists will be able to take over the work of older dentists who retire or cut back on hours, as well as provide dental services to accommodate the growing demand.

 Note: Some resources in this section are provided by the US Department of Labor, Bureau of Labor Statistics.